CIDARLAB/clotho3/clotho3-web/README.md

+- write modules on server

 -searchbar updates
     - $timeout of logSnippet
-    - say() for run(), other commands
+    - call say() for run(), other commands

-- socket close alert ( socket.onclose() )
+        - check isString in say and wrap

 - about page
     - subscribe to clotho-users --- need server script

-- team page?
+- team page
+    - new schema for Clotho people
+    - add people for team page, query over them in Search Demo

 - code mirror in function editor
     - http://angular-ui.github.io/ui-codemirror/

-TRAILS
-    - start construction files
-    - gradeQuiz - ignore case
+- socket close alert ( socket.onclose() )

 - $focus